belasi01/Cops/README.md

 the linear fit is limited to a thin layer near the surface.
 Several plots are available in the PDF to diagnose the quality of the fit.
 **Note that all data points below the instrument detection limit are eliminated in the fitting process**.
-This is feature has been implemented in the version 4.0 of the `Cops`package.
-One can visualized the default values implemented in the package by accessing the variable detection.limit, which is a Global Environment Variable (shown below).
+This feature has been implemented in the version 4.0 of the `Cops`package.
+One can visualize the default values implemented in the package by accessing the variable detection.limit, which is a Global Environment Variable (shown below).
 To obtain more information about the instrument detection limit or